-GOAL PROGRESS Climate neutral UC has reduced its scope 1 and scope 2 emissions 15% since the Carbon Neutrality by 2025 Initiative was announced in 2013.
+GOAL PROGRESS Climate neutral by 2025 UC has reduced its scope 1 and scope 2 emissions 15% since the Carbon Neutrality Initiative was announced in 2013.
 This includes a 3% reduction in scope 1 emissions and a 14% reduction in scope 2 emissions in 2018 compared to 2017.
-100% clean electricity The average carbon intensity of electricity purchased by UC in 2018 was 417 pounds of by 2025 CO2e/MWh, lower than the statewide average.
+100% clean electricity by 2025 The average carbon intensity of electricity purchased by UC in 2018 was 417 pounds of CO 2 e/MWh, lower than the statewide average.
 Additionally, UC's Wholesale Power Program is continuing to provide 100% clean electricity to participating UC locations and systemwide on-site renewable generation capacity is approaching 50 megawatts.